Vermont Studies Program

 For more information, please contact the Center for Research on Vermont Director Richard Watts: firstname.lastname@example.org.

 The Vermont Studies Minor is part of the Global and Regional Studies Program in the College of Arts and Sciences.
 It is administered by the Center for Research on Vermont.

 What is the Vermont Studies Minor?

-Our faculty are members of departments and colleges across the University including: Community Development and Applied Economics, History, Natural Resources, Environmental Studies, Political Science, Geography, Social Work, and the College of Agriculture.
+Our faculty are members of departments and colleges across the university, including: Community Development and Applied Economics, History, Natural Resources, Environmental Studies, Political Science, Geography, Social Work, and the College of Agriculture and Life Sciences.

 - Minors must take eighteen credit hours (usually five courses or more).

 - Three of the following courses:

 Completion of two additional courses from an approved list, in consultation with the Vermont Studies Director.
 A list of these courses is available on the Registrar's website, under "Vermont Studies".
 These courses vary widely from Social Work to Wildlife Tracking to Community Development.